cjpardodelahoz/BIO556L/docs/alignments_dcc.md

 mafft -h
 pal2nal.pl -h
 ```
 That should display the help menus of both programs.
-An we are ready!
+And we are ready!

 Let's align the betatubulin nucleotide sequences.
 The basic syntax for MAFFT is `mafft OPTIONS PATH/TO/INPUT > PATH/TO/OUTPUT`.
 For example:
 ```sh